 Fruits and vegetables are an important part of a healthy diet.
-Your local markets carry an amazing variety of fresh fruits and vegetables that are both nutritious and delicious.
-However, harmful bacteria that may be in the soil or water where produce grows may come in contact with fruits and vegetables and contaminate them.
+Your local markets carry a wide variety of nutritious fresh fruits and vegetables.
+However, harmful bacteria that may be in the soil or water where produce grows can come in contact with fruits and vegetables and contaminate them.
 Fresh produce may also become contaminated after it is harvested, such as during storage or preparation.

-Purchase produce that is not bruised or damaged.
+- Choose produce that is not bruised or damaged.

 Proper storage of fresh produce can affect both quality and safety.